 The scientific, academic and/or clinical rigour of the work

-Successful applicants will be offered the opportunity to present either; 1) a poster or 2) a short oral abstract and Powerpoint presentation of about 10 minutes in the scientific stream of the concurrent (break-out) sessions.
-The highest rated abstracts will be selected for a 10 minute oral presentation in a plenary session (to the whole conference).
+Successful applicants will be offered the opportunity to present either; 1) a poster or 2) a short oral abstract and Powerpoint presentation of about 10 minutes in a concurrent stream.
 Oral presenters may also present a poster if desired.
 Posters will be displayed on boards in an allocated area for the entire conference.

-Poster presenters are encouraged to stand near their posters during allocated poster viewing times on the evening of Friday 15th, Saturday 16th and Sunday 17th to discuss with, and answer questions from, delegates.
+Poster presenters are asked to stand near their posters during allocated poster viewing times across the weekend to discuss with, and answer questions from, delegates.
 On receiving notification of acceptance, oral abstract and poster presenters must register to attend the main conference.
 This is a condition of acceptance.
 Oral abstracts and posters must be presented by one of the listed authors and any costs of presenting including conference registration, travel and accommodation are the responsibility of the presenter, except where a student scholarship may cover certain costs.
 Submission of an abstract or other work confers permission to publish it in the official conference proceedings book.

 Oral abstract and poster prizes